nethesis/nethserver-hotsync/README.rst

 4. on SLAVE launch command, and read carefully its output ::

     [root@slave]# hotsync-promote

+   If no Internet connection is detected (e.g. you are restoring a firewall on a machine that was passing through crashed master for Internet connection), the scripts will purpose you some options:

+    1. Restore master network configuration (IMPORTANT: use this option only if two servers are identical - NIC number, names and positions must be identical)
+    2. Fix network configuration from Cockpit GUI (when restoring on different hardware)
+    3. Continue without internet: assign correct roles before proceed with this option.
+Some events could fails (not recommended)

-5. go to Server Manager page ``Network`` and reassign roles to network interfaces if required
+5. If necessary go to Server Manager or Cockpit GUI, in page Network and reassign roles to network interfaces as master one.
+Remember also to recreate bridge if you have configured DC.
+In case of DC errors consult troubleshooting section before proceed with network restore.
 6. launch command ::

     [root@slave]# /sbin/e-smith/signal-event post-restore-data